 - BoardSource (www.boardsource.org) BoardSource provides resources to nonprofit leaders through workshops, training, and an extensive Web-based database; governance consultants who work directly with nonprofit leaders to design specialized solutions to meet an organization's needs; the most comprehensive selection of material on nonprofit governance, including a large selection of booklets, books, videotapes, and audiotapes; and an annual conference that brings together approximately 600 board members and chief executives of nonprofit organizations from around the world.

 - The Chronicle of Philanthropy (www.philanthropy.com) The Chronicle of Philanthropy is the newspaper of the nonprofit world.
 It is the No. 1 news source, in print and online, for charity leaders, fundraisers, grant makers, and other people involved in the philanthropic enterprise.
 In print, The Chronicle is published biweekly except the last two weeks in June and the last two weeks in December (a total of 24 issues a year).
 A subscription includes full access to its website and news updates by e-mail.

 - The NonProfit Times (www.nptimes.com) The NonProfit Times, published 24 times a year, is read by over 36,000 nonprofit executives across the country.
 Each issue is packed with hard-hitting and useful business information on managing organizations more effectively.

 Philanthropy and Fundraising Management Education

-The Center on Philanthropy at Indiana University is a leading academic center dedicated to increasing the understanding of philanthropy and improving its practice through research, teaching, public service and public affairs.
-Founded in 1987, the Center is a part of the Indiana University School of Liberal Arts at Indiana University-Purdue University Indianapolis.
+- Lily Family School of Philanthropy, Indiana University (philanthropy.iupui.edu) The Lily Family School at Indiana University is a leading academic center dedicated to increasing the understanding of philanthropy and improving its practice through research, teaching, public service and public affairs.
+Founded in 1987, School offers a variety of degrees, certificates and courses.